Understanding your UGL Diamond Certificate October 24, 2017 – Posted in: Jewelry Blog

 The depth is a simple calculation of the depth (height) of a diamond by the width.
 The ideal depth is considered to be somewhere between 59.5% and 62.9%.

 The table is the flat part of the diamond at the very top.
-In a Round Brilliant cut such as here, it is measured as a percentage of the overall width of the diamond.
+In a Round Brilliant cut, it is measured as a percentage of the overall width of the diamond.
 Ideal proportions are somewhere between 54% and 60%.

-The girdle on a diamond is the thin line around the perimeter of the diamond where the crown of the top meets the pavilion of the bottom.
-Although the girdle is measured as a percentage of the overall size of the diamond, it is always stated in base terms from very thin to extremely thick.
-Too thin a girdle will leave the edges susceptible to damage, whereas too thick a girdle is considered displeasing from an aesthetic viewpoint.
+The girdle is the thin line around the perimeter of the diamond.
+It marks where the crown meets the pavilion.
+The girdle is measured as a percentage of the overall size of the diamond.
+It is always stated in base terms from very thin to extremely thick.
+A girdle that is too thin will leave the edges susceptible to damage.
+A girdle that is too thick is considered displeasing from an aesthetic viewpoint.
 The ideal girdle is medium.

 The color of a polished diamond is the most subjective part of any appraisal.
 Although most experienced appraisers will have very similar opinions of which color grade is appropriate, they do differ.
 The color is graded from D, which signifies colorless, to Z, which will have a quite marked yellow tint.
 Past this point, or for diamonds of other colors, they will be referred to as “fancy”.
 D grade is considered the optimal color.